 From the great Song dynasty on the official histories were called shi 史 "history" instead of shu 書 "book", like before, probably in order to distinguish the history of the great Song from that of the small southern Liu-Song, Songshu.
 The titles of the two Wudaishi are not the original names of these books, but were given at a later date of time.
 The original titles were Liang-Tang-Jin-Han-Zhou shu 梁唐晉漢周書 and Wudai shiji 五代史記, respectively.

 There were several attempts to revive the pattern of the Shiji as a multi-dynastic history.
 The oldest of such books was Tongshi 通史 "Comprehensive history" (lost), written by Emperor Wu of the Liang dynasty 梁武帝 (r.
 502–549).
-It was 480 juan-long, began in the mythical times of the Three Emperors (Sanhuang 三皇) and ended with the foundation of the Liang.
+It was 480 juan-long, began in the mythological times of the Three Emperors (Sanhuang 三皇) and ended with the foundation of the Liang.
 Others were Li Yanshou's 李延壽 Nanshi 南史 and Beishi 北史 (which were included into the corpus of the official dynastic histories and are therefore the only surviving of these comprehensive dynastic histories), Gaoshi xiaoshijuan) by Gao Jun 高峻 and his son Gao Jiongli 高迥釐, Liu Quan's 劉權 Liushi dongshi 劉氏洞史 (20 juan) and Yao Kangfu's 姚康復 Tongshi 統史 (300 juan).

 The official dynastic histories of the Five Dynasties, Wudaishi and Xin Wudaishi, must also be counted among these multi-dynastic histories and are accordingly classified in the bibliographic chapter of the encyclopaedic history book Tongzhi 通志.